LukasBak/Hangman/README.md

  4. Code institute template for beginning of work.
  5. W3C schools for refreshing memories on code.
  6. https://pep8ci.herokuapp.com/ Python Linter

+## Acknowledgement

+- This project has been completed with help of my mentor Brian Macharia, who has guided me a lot.
+- Tutors from code institute who helped me problem solve with bugs within my code.